 Yellow Jalapeño seeds are easy to grow, and these yellow beauties will certainly please in the garden!
 Our NuMex Lemon Spice Yellow Jalapeño is a yellow jalapeño that ripens as early as 65 days after germinating – which means you can enjoy these yellow gems earlier than most other peppers!
-They're great in salsas, stuffed as poppers, on tacos, or any other dish you want to add spice too!
+They're great in salsas, stuffed as poppers, on tacos, or any other dish you want to add spice to!
 These novel Yellow Jalapeños are sure to attract attention as they are so bright and gorgeous.
-Plus, they are packed with the great Jalapeño flavor in a vibrant yellow pod.
+Plus, they are packed with the great Jalapeño flavor with 30,000 Scovilles of heat in a vibrant yellow pod.

-These Yellow Jalapeño plants grow to be about 24" tall with 3" long pods.
-They have thick flesh and are spicy just like the Early Jalapeño, and with 30,000 Scoville units they pack a lot of heat.
+The Lemon Spice Yellow Jalapeño plants grow to be about 24" tall with 3" long pods.
+They have thick flesh and are spicy just like the Early Jalapeño, and with 30,000 Scoville units they pack a lot of heat!

 Ornamental Yellow Jalapeños look amazing in any garden, even the front yard!
 Boy, are they ornamental!
 These yellow gems can be used in containers or in mixed flower beds to bring a burst of yellow color to your garden that is also delicious to eat.
 These Yellow Jalapeño plants are perfect for growing in edible gardens, urban gardens, and community gardens.
 One of our favorite ways to eat these is to slice them in half, remove the seeds (you can dry and save the seeds for adding spice to dishes later!).
 Then spread some cream cheese in each half, line them up on an old cookie sheet and put them on the grill or roast them in the oven until hot.
 The cream goodness of the cheese combined with the spicy yellow jalapeño is amazing!